-Notable characters were Saint Vincent of Paul, a man named Nagelmackers, the Gondi family and the developer Jacques Riboud.
+Notable characters were Saint Vincent of Paul, a man named Nagelmackers, the Gondi family and the developer with rather utopian ideas Jacques Riboud.

 The retirement residence is called L’Orme à la Blonde which I always found odd as a name.
 The legend says that it refers to an elm tree that once stood on that spot.
 OK, great for the tree, but why “la blonde”?
 She was apparently the lover of king François Premier who met her there under the elm.
 Don’t know if it is true or not, but there’s another connection with a king for Villepreux.